-- Any new residential unit at ground level, with frontage onto road. (a) - Any activity listed in the Schedule of Primary Industry (Appendix (b) - (c) Any other activity that is not a permitted, controlled or a restricted discretionary activity.
+- (a) Any new residential unit at ground level, with frontage onto road.(b) Any activity listed in the Schedule of Primary Industry (Appendix - (b) Any activity listed in the Schedule of Primary Industry (Appendix 4).

 Discretionary activities will be assessed against, but not limited to, the relevant assessment criteria set out in Section 22.